pushkar100/notes-javascript/PWA-notes/PWA-Udemy-notes.md

 1. We add a couple of *layers* like **Service workers**: Standalone script that runs independently of the rest of the website.
 It is like a client-side proxy (in-between/in-the-middle) object.
    1. *Cache content*: Service workers cache content and for that it uses the new `caches` API (client-side storage for any resource on the page)
 2. **Responsive**: That it needs to support mobile devices (ex: mobile-first design).
 The design needs to match the native apps
-3. **Optimised for Performance**: Run smoothly on any device - again, much like a native app experience
+3.   for Performance**: Run smoothly on any device - again, much like a native app experience
 4. **Best Offline Experience**: Work offline, at least to some degree (or failing gracefully)

 Even if these layers and APIs are not detected, the website continues to function normally.
 Therefore, it is truly "progressive" enhancement